Khary92/Aion.Distributed/README.md

 ## 🚀 Architecture Overview

 This project intentionally applies established software engineering principles:
+A more detailed explanation and some thoughts are available in [documentation.pdf](./documentation.pdf).

 - **Clean Architecture** (Hexagonal, Dependency Rule)
 - **Interface-based Programming**